 The FX Audio DAC-X6 is a Digital Audio Decoder and amplifier with multiple input options and a budget-friendly price.

-About the company (translated with Google): Founded in 2009, we are engaged in R & D digital amplifier, audio decoder, amp, HIFI PC desktops digital amplifier, power amplifier boards, background audio systems, digital amplifier board and other products.
-The company is committed to cutting-edge technology products, developing the best products, the best services to meet customer demand, in the face of fierce competition, fast-changing market. we will of “quality-oriented, the credibility of the soul” of the corporate philosophy and the “rapid response, immediate action” style of work to fair and reasonable prices, good quality products, good pre-sale, sale, service, for all the friends.
+About the company (translated with Google): Founded in 2009, we are engaged in R & D digital amplifiers, audio decoders, amp, HIFI PC desktops digital amplifiers, power amplifier boards, background audio systems, digital amplifier boards and other products.
+The company is committed to cutting-edge technology products, developing the best products, and the best services to meet customer demand, in the face of fierce competition, in a fast-changing market. we will of “quality-oriented, the credibility of the soul” of the corporate philosophy and the “rapid response, immediate action” style of work to fair and reasonable prices, good quality products, good pre-sale, sale, service, for all the friends.

 Disclaimer: I purchased this product on Aliexpress from the ICAIRN Audio store.
 I have no affiliation with the company or the store and this review is based on my personal opinions and experience.

 A quick note about me: Before we get started I’d like to point out a few things.
 I’m not a technical guy.
 So if you’re looking for numbers, measurements and a detailed breakdown of internal components you won’t find them here.
 What interests me when it comes to DAC/AMPs is the ease of use, aesthetics, input/output options, build quality and sound (not necessarily in that order).
 So that means this is coming from the point of view of a non-techie end-user – the kind of person that picks something up because the specs at a glance seem okay, it has the desired connectivity and is not offensive in its construction or outward appearance.
 Basically, this review will be in layman’s terms.
 With that out of the way, let’s get to it.